OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/score.md

 ---
 title: score
-description: This is a documentation for Score, a Python command for a value investing tool based on insights by Warren Buffett, Joseph Piotroski, and Benjamin Graham.
+description: "This is a documentation for Score, a Python command for a value investing" tool based on insights by Warren Buffett, Joseph Piotroski, and Benjamin Graham.
   This command does not require any parameters.
 keywords: